 In the stores, choose fresh berries featuring bright, shiny, completely black, and plump in constancy.
 In general, the berries are packed in a solid box, spread out evenly in a single layer.

 Avoid unripe (purple), overripe, bruised, damaged, and mushy (soft) berries.
 In general, the berries are highly perishable and sensitive to handling.
 At home, use them as soon as possible.

 To store, place them in the refrigerator where they stay fresh for up to 4-5 days.

 Fresh blackberries can be eaten out of hand directly from the bush.
 If you are purchasing from the stores, they best used immediately.

 To prepare, do not wash them until you are ready to use.
 Just rinse in a bowl of cold water, swish around to remove any surface dirt.
-Gently lift them out of water and pat dry using an absorbent towel.
-This method will also help revive them back to normal room temperature, increases their flavor and enrich their taste.
+Gently fish them out of the water and pat dry using an absorbent towel.
+This method will also help revive them back to normal room temperature, increases their flavor and enrich taste.

 Here are some serving tips: